alexagodzilla/alexagodzilla/README.md

-### Ciao 👋
+# Ciao 👋

-<h3 align="center">I am an italian proud Nerd, passionate of technology, I work as a Specialist @ Apple and I recently graduated @ Le Wagon Bootcamp in London </h3>
+<h3 align="center">I am an Italian proud nerd, passionate about technology, work as a Specialist @ Apple and I recently graduated as a Full Stack Software Developer from Le Wagon Coding Bootcamp in London </h3>

 - 🔭 I’m currently working on [whatcanieat](http://www.whatcanieat.world)